exp-table/pigeon/README.md

 - Helps run cross-chain unit tests on forked mainnet.
 - Simulate the off-chain infrastructure of AMBs.

+The library is designed to work with the Foundry testing framework and can be used to streamline the testing process for applications that rely on cross-chain communication.

 ## Why Pigeon?
-Arbitrary Message Bridges (AMB) like LayerZero, Hyperlane, Connext, Wormhole, etc., operate alongside multiple off-chain actors.
+Arbitrary Message Bridges (AMB) like LayerZero, Axelar, Hyperlane, Celer IM, Wormhole, etc., operate alongside multiple off-chain actors.
 Hence mocking their entire infrastructure during unit testing is tricky for cross-chain application developers.

 Thanks to Pigeon, which will simplify the life of cross-chain application developers by simulating the off-chain infrastructure of such AMBs, helping developers write unit testing across multiple forked networks seamlessly.